 Caution: Do not take L-Glutamine for extended periods of time unless you are also doing regular exercise, which will help to use up the L-Glutamine because there is some controversy whether L-Glutamine is beneficial or harmful for long-term use.

 Dosage: L-Glutamine - 2000 mgs before breakfast, and before lunch and mid- afternoon as needed.

-Smokers are found to have below average levels of Vitamin C – in a pack a day smoker as much as 40 percent.
+Smokers are found to have below average levels of Vitamin C – in a pack-a-day smoker, as much as 40 percent.
 Cigarettes drain your body of Vitamin C by breaking down and excreting it much faster than normal.
-Smoking uses up around 25 milligrams of vitamin C per cigarette, so if you are a pack a day smoker, you are depleting your body of 500 mg a day.
+Smoking uses up to around 25 milligrams of vitamin C per cigarette, so if you are a pack a day smoker, you are depleting your body of 500 mg a day.

 Vitamin C is a water-soluble vitamin that works to sustain the health of the body’s connective tissue as well as performing as an antioxidant.
 Your body needs to ingest vitamin C or vitamin C containing foods, on a daily basis to maintain necessary levels.

 Your body does not make vitamin C on its own, and it doesn’t store it.
 So it is essential that you take supplemental vitamin C, as well as include fruits and veggies that contain vitamin C in your daily diet.